GCSEs have changed in recent years….

 Although the exams will cover more challenging content, this won’t mean students get a lower grade than they might have under the old system.
 Ofqual, the exams regulator, will ensure that broadly the same proportion of students will get grades 1, 4 and 7 and above in any subject as would have got grades G, C or A and above respectively in the old system, other things being equal.
 However, the highest grade – 9 – will be awarded to fewer students than a current A* as it represents a higher standard.

-What will be considered as a “standard” or “strong” pass?
+What is considered as a “standard” or “strong” pass?

 The Department for Education will recognise grade 4 – broadly the equivalent of the bottom two thirds of a current grade C – as a “standard pass”.
 This is the minimum level that students need to reach in English and maths: otherwise they will need to continue to study these subjects as part of their post-16 education.
 There is no re-take requirement for other subjects.